Xi-Gong/Plants-Vs-Zombies/README.md

 sudo apt install pulseaudio
 ```

-3. Modify `Plants-Vs-Zombies/Resources/resources/Text/TextPath.xml`, changing the absolute paths according to your cloned project path.
+1. Modify `Plants-Vs-Zombies/Resources/resources/Text/TextPath.xml`, changing the absolute paths according to your cloned project.

-4. Compile and run the project.
+2. Compile and run the project.
 Note that a copy of the game assets from the `Resources` directory will be placed in the build/bin/pvz directory.
 ```shell
 mkdir build && cd build
 cmake ..